dukundejeanne/neighbourhood_django/README.md

 Tag to create project:
 * mkdir awward_django create folder to hold all your application
 * cd awward_django
-* django-admin startproject award .
+* django-admin startproject neighbourhood .
 Tag to create a project application
-* django-admin startapp awardapp  tah to create the application
+* django-admin startapp neighbourhoodapp  tah to create the application
 ## Prerequisites
 What things you need to install the software and how to install them install all this command in terminal pip